Sweet Polly Oliver

 - In The Secret of 1798 Catriona dresses up as a boy so she can go fishing with her father.
 She simply borrows a neighbour's clothes and hides her hair under a large hat.
 The ruse is up immediately when the boat capsizes and they are rescued by a French ship.

-- In The Breadwinner, a girl named Parvana, who lives in Afghanistan, disguises herself as a boy in order to earn money for her family because her father died and her brother was too young to provide for them.
+- In The Breadwinner, a girl named Parvana, who lives in Afghanistan, disguises herself as a boy in order to earn money for her family because her father was arrested and her brother was too young to provide for them.

-- The Harry Turtledove alternate history novel The Guns Of The South features Molly Bean, a prostitute who disguises her flat-chested self as a man to serve in the Confederate States' unit Castalia Invincibles.
+- The Harry Turtledove alternate history novel The Guns of the South features Molly Bean, a prostitute who disguises her flat-chested self as a man to serve in the Confederate States' unit Castalia Invincibles.
 She poses as her "cousin" Melvin Bean and joined because the war was taking away all her customers.
 Ignorant and illiterate, she learns to read and begins to fall for her teacher.
 How much combat did she see?
 She was at Gettysburg, y'all.
 She later serves a surprisingly vital role in defeating the AWB men who are time travelers, by being a popular bedmate while covertly spying on them.
 Her letters to her lover describe many futuristic marvels (None of which she understands, but her teacher/future husband twigs onto the fact that these guys are from the future).
 These prompt him to instruct her to go to Confederate President Robert E. Lee and describe everything she'd seen.
 She does, but her attempts to hide her womanly self make it difficult (Lee can't figure out why she keeps on mixing up "I" and somebody named Melvin in her story).
+When the CSA goes after AWB, she shows back up in uniform and the commander's reaction ("you still haven't grown a beard?") makes it clear he knew all along about Molly but decided to keep it quiet due to her courage.
 After she helps take down the AWB, she marries her teacher.
-In Real Life, there was an actual Molly Bean who enlisted in the Invincibles, but she was discovered and sent home.
+In Real Life, there was an actual Molly Bean who enlisted in the Invincibles, but she was discovered and sent home - in February, 1865, more than 2 years after joining the unit.
 Her livelihood as a prostitute was pure author's invention.

 - This is the main storyline of the historical novel Pope Joan (based on what may have been a Real Life example as well, but is generally considered fictitious).